tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day4a.docx.md

 for the EAS and AFR populations and 40,000 compared to 80,000 for the EUR population.
 The same SNPs are contained in each set of summary statistics.

-The phenotypes folder has two files: "test" and "validation" with IDs and the outcome phenotype.
+The `phenotypes` folders has two files: "test" and "validation" with IDs, the outcome phenotype and covariates.
 "Test" data is used to optimise the PRS and "validation" data is not used to estimate the PRS, it is just to assess model performance.

-The genotypes folders are in `plink1.9` format and split by chromosome.
+The `genotypes` folders are in `plink1.9` format and are split by chromosome.
 These folders contain the genetic data for individuals in the phenotypes folder.